dunhamjared/dunhamjared/README.md

 # Hello! 👋

-I'm a full stack developer in Texas creating SPAs with PHP, Laravel and Vue.
+I'm a full stack developer in Texas creating single page applications with PHP, Laravel and Vue.
 I also work with MySQL, Elastic, jQuery and Handlebars.

 Here are some of the projects I have contributed to: